Taken directly from bap.org, the National Beta Alpha Psi website.

 Section 3.
 Full-time, academically or professionally qualified members of the accounting, finance or information systems faculty at institutions where a chapter is located are eligible for initiation as faculty members.

 Section 4.
-Persons exhibiting those qualities that Beta Alpha Psi fosters and who have achieved prominence in the fields of accounting, finance or information systems, or have contributed significantly of their time and talent to Beta Alpha Psi or its local chapters are eligible for election as honorary members.
+Persons exhibiting those qualities that Beta Alpha Psi fosters and who have achieved prominence in the fields of accounting, finance or information systems, or have contributed significantly to their time and talent to Beta Alpha Psi or its local chapters are eligible for election as honorary members.

 Section 5.
 Local chapters may establish a local chapter candidate time period and other more restrictive requirements for membership.